 How to Apply for NFCSP Respite

-Rail 2: Florida's Alzheimer's Disease Initiative (ADI), The State Dementia Engine
+Rail 2: Florida's Alzheimer's Disease Initiative (ADI), the State Dementia Engine

-ADI is Florida's largest state-funded respite stream and the single highest-leverage rail for FL families with confirmed dementia diagnoses.
-It is authorized at §§430.501-430.504, F.S., administered by DOEA, and delivered through the 11 AAAs.
+The Alzheimer's Disease Initiative (ADI) is Florida's largest state-funded respite stream for families with a confirmed dementia diagnosis.
+It is authorized in Chapter 430, Part V, Florida Statutes, administered by DOEA, and delivered through the 11 AAAs.

 What ADI Covers